Random planar maps and graphs with minimum degree two and three: Abstract

 \section{Abstract}

-We determine the asymptotic growth of planar graphs with a condition on the minimum degree, and properties of random graphs from these classes.
+We find precise asymptotic estimates for the number of planar maps and graphs with a condition on the minimum degree, and properties of random graphs from these classes.
 In particular we show that the size of the largest tree attached to the core of a random planar graph is of order $c \log(n)$ for an explicit constant $c$.
 These results provide new information on the structure of random planar graphs.